cszach/adams-todo/README.md

 ### Adding and managing to-do lists

 Adam's To-do allows you to create many to-do lists.
 Each to-do list must and can only have a one-word name.
-You can name your list anything but "new" and "default".
+You can name your list anything but "default".

 ```
 $ todo create shopping          # Create a new to-do list
 $ todo rename books             # Rename a list
 $ todo delete grocery           # Delete a list
-$ todo list lists               # List all to-do lists
+$ todo lists                    # List all to-do lists
 ```

 A default to-do list is always available and is used if you do not specify a